 Directed and Designed by Susan Simpson and Janie Geiser

 Part 1 performed at the Museum of Jurassic Technology in May 2004 Part 2 Performed at the Velaslavasay Panorama in June 2005 Full Version performed at the Velaslavasay Panorama in October 2006, December 2007 and HERE Art Center, New York, NY January 2008

 Frankenstein: Mortal Toys is a toy theater production of Eric Ehn’s contemplative and abstracted adaptation of Mary Shelley’s Frankenstein, told with the visual vocabulary of 19th century landscape painting, and portraiture.
 It is accompanied by the music of Severin Behnen.
 The voice of Frankenstein played by Chris Payne.

-Machine for Living is a post-gender, sci-fi thriller.
-Having absorbed errant extraterrestrial DNA, a Southern California woman slowly evolves into highly advanced alien other.
+A Machine for Living is a sci-fi thriller.
+A work of live cinema performed with puppets and handmade special effects.
+Having absorbed errant extraterrestrial DNA, a Southern California artist slowly evolves into highly advanced alien other.
 As she receives revelations from her distant planet her body transforms.
 She finds herself capable a supernatural botanical reproduction that could transform the human race.
 Pursued as a biological terrorist she must decide her next steps.

 Augustine September: Artist in Residence